hmrc/income-tax-view-change-frontend/README.md

 This service is written in [Scala](http://www.scala-lang.org/) and [Play](http://playframework.com/), so needs at least a [JRE] to run.

 ## Compiling the application
-To simply compile application across all three code domains: code, tests and integration tests run following command:
+To simply compile application across all three code domains: code, unit tests and integration tests run following command:

 ```